About

 Data Sources

-SEC EDGAR — Electronic filings with the Securities and Exchange Commission.
-We parse Form 4 (insider trading disclosures), 8-K and 6-K (material event notices), Schedule 13 (beneficial ownership and institutional fund positions), Form D (private capital raises), and 10K and Q financial statements.
-Synced 3x daily via the SEC Submissions API.
+• SEC EDGAR — Electronic filings with the Securities and Exchange Commission.
+We parse Form 4 (insider trading disclosures), 8-K and 6-K (material event notices), Schedule 13D and G (beneficial ownership and institutional fund positions), 13F (institutional holdings), Form D (private capital raises), and 10-K and Q financial statements.
+Synced multiple times daily with the SEC.

-FDA Orange Book — The FDA’s list of approved drug products with patent and exclusivity data.
+• FDA Orange Book — The FDA’s list of approved drug products with patent and exclusivity data.
 Updated monthly, typically around the 25th.
 We track historical changes to surface what is new each cycle.

-The SEC’s EDGAR database on the other hand, has a unique identifier called a CIK (Central Index Key).
+The SEC, on the other hand, is organized around reporting entities (companies and individuals) and nicely maps these entities to a unique identifier called a CIK (Central Index Key).
 CIK’s are unique and relatively persistent.
-They do not change during company name changes and will exist for a company when private and public if they are filing with the agency1.
-In public markets, we identify companies based on stock tickers, and sometimes more exotic (but reliable) identifiers like CUSIP’s or FIGI IDs.
+They do not change during company name changes and will persist from venture funding through an IPO if they are filing with the agency1.

 Our harmonization pipeline uses a two-stage approach: deterministic rule-based matching first (name normalization, legal suffix stripping, ticker lookups against SEC company data), followed by LLM-assisted disambiguation for cases that can’t be resolved deterministically.
-Every LLM-generated match is validated programmatically against official SEC records before it enters production.
+Every LLM-generated match is validated programmatically against official SEC records or manually verified before it enters production.
 There is always human validation for any edge cases or cases with lower confidence scores.
 We documented this process briefly in How I Use LLMs for Data Harmonization.

 The result is a maintained mapping of 500+ public companies with canonical company records linking the various databases, enabling us to quickly query across the regulatory landscape.

-SEC Filing Parsing
+SEC Filing Analysis for Biotech

 Schedule 13 (beneficial ownership): are mandated filings for >5% owners.
 We parse and track this information and use it across our database to track institutional investor activity.